John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ### Debug a Failing Test

-* The details of a failing test (if selected) will shown in the `Test Detail Summary` window.
+* The details of a failing test (if selected) will be shown in the `Test Detail Summary` window.
 This information includes a stack trace, which will indicate which `assert` failed.
   * This will allow you to go directly to the failing Assert.

 * Debugging